Maksimka101/notifications_utils/README.md

 A Flutter package to get delivered notifications from the notification center on Android, iOS and MacOS and cancel them.

-# Only iOS and MacOS api is implemented for now
+`UNUserNotificationCenter` is used on iOS and MacOS and `NotificationManager` on Android.

 ## Usage
 Get notifications: